Lima, A Cultural History

 Inca Trail: Machu Picchu, Sacred Valley, Cusco Map

-This fact-filled map shows the whole of the Sacred Valley, from Cusco to Ollantaytambo and Machu Picchu, on one side, and, on the reverse, the area surrounding the sanctuary in splendid, topographic detail (1:50,000).
-It's the best map for those making the trek from kilometer 88 to the site and an excellent choice for those exploring by bus or train.
+This fact-filled map shows the whole of the Sacred Valley, from Cusco to Ollantaytambo and Machu Picchu, on one side and, on the reverse, the area surrounding the sanctuary in splendid, topographic detail (1:50,000).

 Insight Guide Peru